johny77g/nuBuilder4-cloner/README.md

 - Clone Objects with their events etc.
 - Include only certain form tabs
 - Copy objects to a new or existing form
+- Dump the sql statements instead of executing them

 ## Use cases: